-Megyn Kelly: Trump 'came after me like a dog with a bone'
+Megyn Kelly fears Trump has made reporters 'fair game' for attacks

 "The problem with him," she said, "is he often feels attacked even when he's not."

-The interview was timed with the release of Kelly's book, "Settle for More," which also details her allegations of sexual harassment against former Fox News chief Roger Ailes.
+Kelly's book also details her allegations of sexual harassment against former Fox News chief Roger Ailes.

 Related: Megyn Kelly outlines harassment allegations against Roger Ailes in new book